 - Then I added a little more butter when I served it.

 - Serve hot and enjoy!

 More Butternut Squash Goodness:

-- 1 large whole butternut squash, 4-5 pounds before cutting (Choose a squash that has a long neck and short body if you can.)
+- 1 large whole butternut squash, 4-5 pounds before cutting (see notes)

 - salt and fresh-ground pepper to taste